 The sugar that has the seeds may be kept for French vanilla ice cream recipes, as the presence of the seeds is very desirable in genuine vanilla bean ice cream.
 The second portion may be used for flavoring custards, etc.

-Enjoy experimenting with these old fashioned vanilla ice cream recipes.
-Frozen custard desserts are easy to make, and everybody loves the homemade taste.
+Enjoy experimenting with these simple vanilla ice cream recipes.
+Frozen custard desserts are easy to make, and everybody loves the old fashioned taste.
 When it comes to rich-tasting ice cream, you can't beat homemade!